JackAlexanderClark/mystery-guessing-game/assets/documentation/README.md

 1. To help develop and test the app, I used the javaScript testing framework - jest.
 ![image](https://user-images.githubusercontent.com/97599832/216416741-59a3ed6b-326c-4751-a633-384082398b9c.png)

 2. During the development process I was working on a local storage system.
 However, it was removed during the project as it felt superfluous to the projects aims and didn't add value and may have contributed to user confusion.
+Also login systems would not be used in localStorage as they are not safely stored, furthermore I will be working on login systems in project 3 and 4.
 ![image](https://user-images.githubusercontent.com/97599832/217255520-57aab574-dc46-4071-85f6-2ff928448480.png)

 3. JS Hint testing my javaScript code for my game.js file.